 Za’atar: A spice blend of wild za’atar herb, marjoram, thyme, oregano, coriander, cumin, toasted sesame seeds, sumac, and salt.

 Za’atar (Egypt): A spice blend of wild za’atar herb, marjoram, thyme, oregano, coriander, cumin, toasted sesame seeds, sumac, and salt.
 The Za’atar herb, known as Wild thyme is not found far and wide outside of Egypt, so blends of thyme, oreganum, and marjoram can create a similar flavour.
 It can be used to season meats or vegetables, and it a good addition to homemade hummus.

 As with dukkah, we really don’t suggest a substitution, as it is the highlight and main attraction of your dish.

-Harissa (Tunisia): A North African chilli paste made with chilli peppers, sometimes red peppers, garlic, salt, lemon juice, cumin seeds, coriander and caraway.
-It is served as a side, alongside breads, stews or couscous, allowing the diner to decide how hot they want their meal.
+Harissa (Tunisia): A North African chilli paste made with chilli peppers, sometimes red peppers, garlic, salt, lemon juice, cumin seeds, coriander, and caraway.
+It is served as a side, alongside bread, stews, or couscous, allowing the diner to decide how hot they want their meal.
 Try this homemade Harissa recipe.